05.21.10

 . . . essentially, the owner of the company is an unprofessional, unethical, emotionally abusive boss (towards multiple employees).

-Added on 12/30/10: Another past EF employee and very well-respected blogger, Cecily, has come forward, recounting EF’s treatment of her in 2010.
-If you wanted proof that EF has not cleaned up its act, here it is:
+Added on 12/30/10: Another past EF employee and well-respected blogger, Cecily, has come forward, recounting EF’s treatment of her in 2010.

 I regret taking that job last winter working for a company that not only damaged my standing in the blogosphere by association, but also damaged my professional reputation.
 I regret not immediately quitting the job the first time the owner of the company lost his shit and started screaming at me on the phone . . .
 I regret, even, trying to maintain a tiny sliver of professionalism and not name the company on social media sites because I’ve watched them suck in other bloggers to rake them through the same horrible experience I had.